How moving your body helps your brain

 You know that your body will change with exercise—if you lift heavy things, you’ll get stronger.
 The same goes for your brain—with exercise, it will get better at being alive, thinking better, learning faster, being social, and keeping you motivated.

 Myokines are small proteins produced and released by muscles when they contract.
 Whether you walk, run, or lift weights, every time one of your muscles contracts, these proteins are secreted into your bloodstream.

-They’re good for almost every aspect of your wellbeing—they boost your immune system, improve heart health, regulate blood sugar, and can even kill cancer cells.
-Myokines also cross the blood-brain barrier and reach your brain, where they can help with some of the symptoms of depression.
+They’re good for almost every aspect of your wellbeing—they support your immune system, maintain heart health and regulate blood sugar.
+Myokines also cross the blood-brain barrier and reach your brain, where they can help with some of the symptoms of poor mental health.

 Tips to move more

 It’s all very well emphasising the importance of moving daily.
 The hard part is actually doing it.
 Here are some tips that we find helpful.

 A free way to improve your sleep, your mental health, and your physical health?
 Seems too good to be true.
 But simply going for a walk is one of the easiest ways to make sure you move every day.

 Whether it’s a couple of 15-minute walks during the day, getting off the bus a few stops early, or (if you’re lucky) exploring a local beauty spot, the more you walk, the healthier you’ll be.